bhattgauravNIT/DSA/Data Structures/Heap/Notes/Notes.md

             Keep doing this and in last res will be having merged k sorted array elements.

 **6. Sort kSortedArray:**
-         **Intution**:
+         **Intuition**:
-            A k sorted array is a array in which a element is atmost k position away from its actual targeted value.
+            A k sorted array is a array in which a element is at most k position away from its actual targeted value.
             Ex: arr = [9,8,7,18,19,17], k =2
             So the actual sorted array is [7,8,9,17,18,19] If we look at 7 then actually its at index 2 and its ideal position is 0, i,e its k position deviated away from its actual target position.

-            Use a minHeap priority queue and first place k+1 elements in it. itearte over k+1 till end
+            Use a minHeap priority queue and first place k+1 elements in it. iterate over k+1 till end
-            Keep poping the min element and keep inserting in res.
+            Keep pooping the min element and keep inserting in res.

          **Algo:**
            Maintain a minHeap priority queue.
            Insert first k+1 elements into it.
            Iterate over k+1 -> end of the array.
-           Keep poping from the array and insert in res.
+           Keep pooping from the array and insert in res.

-           Finally clean up the heap while poping and pushing to res till its empty.
+           Finally clean up the heap while pooping and pushing to res till its empty.